-The National principles of Intellectual Property management for publicly funded research provides guidance for the ownership, promotion, dissemination, exploitation and, where appropriate, protection of Intellectual Property generated through Australian Government funded research by public sector institutions.
+The National principles of Intellectual Property management for publicly funded research provides guidance on the ownership, promotion, dissemination, exploitation and, where appropriate, protection of Intellectual Property generated through Australian Government funded research by public sector institutions.

 1. Purpose of the document

 To provide guidance on the ownership, promotion, dissemination, exploitation and, where appropriate, protection of Intellectual Property (IP)1 generated through Australian Government funded research by public sector institutions.2

 Intellectual Property (IP) is intangible property that attracts rights resulting from intellectual activity in the industrial, scientific, literary or artistic fields.
 Property protected includes:

 Trade marks, service marks and commercial names and designations

 The types of government-funded research on which this document provides guidance include: grants awarded by ARC, NHMRC, and other government research funding schemes.

 The following types of research are NOT covered by this document (as they should be addressed by internal procedures and agency contracts): research conducted by government departments/agencies for their own purposes (including research conducted by publicly funded research agencies3), and research procured4 by government departments/agencies.